-- A polariscope (see figure 1.1): wooden structure equipped with a dichroic polarizer (bottom stage), a graduated dichroic analyzer (top stage) and two intermediate stages with mounts that allow rotations of exactly 45°.
+• A polariscope (see figure 1.1): wooden structure equipped with a dichroic polarizer (bottom stage), a graduated dichroic analyzer (top stage) and two intermediate stages with mounts that allow rotations of exactly 45°.
 You can use the polariscope with either monochromatic or white light.
-To change the light source, just rotate the polariscope. - A set-up on a bench, using a mercury lamp with a green filter or white light. - A fibered spectrometer connected by USB to the computer. - Samples and wave plates: handle them with special care and place them back in their boxes after use. - A setup to observe interferences with white convergent light.
+To change the light source, just rotate the polariscope.

+- A set-up on a bench, using a mercury lamp with a green filter or white light. - Samples and wave plates: handle them with special care and place them back in their boxes after use. - A setup to observe interferences with white convergent light.

-riscope. white and rig lamps rotariscope elements
+Polariscope: white and Hg lamps Polariscope elements